When The Toughest

 Latest News

-When I opened my practice in 1986, what I did was I hustled.
+When I opened my practice, what I did was I hustled.
 I did a little bit of anything, and then I finally gravitated towards the things that I liked more.
 When I grew up there were lots of Yellow Page ads, and Yellow Pages was expensive at that time.
 I did it for a while, but nobody uses the Yellow Pages anymore, they use the internet.
 But in the beginning, there was just a lot of face to face time.
 I would give people my cards.
 I would talk to other attorneys.
 I would try to make myself helpful.
 Some of these busier criminal attorneys had all these court appearances, and I would be glad to help them.
 I made court appearances for them.
 I never charged money.
 The way I looked at it was almost like a quid pro quo.
 I will do this for you.
 If you have a case that you do not want to handle, I would appreciate it if you would send it to me.

 That was the philosophy.
 I believe you have to give it if you want to get.
 That worked.
 What is a good client?
 A good client is someone that needs your help, will listen to you when you give them advice and has the ability to pay you.
 You could be the greatest lawyer in the world, but if your clients do not pay you, you are going to go bankrupt.